apache/flink/docs/content/docs/concepts/glossary.md

 #### Operator

+An operator is a node of a [logical graph](#logical-graph) executing a specific stream processing logic.
+In general, Flink's [stream](#stream) operators can have `N` input streams, `N` output streams, and an arbitrary amount of [keyed state](#keyed-state)/global state assigned to it.
+Operator behavior can usually be customized by user-provided [functions](#function).

-An operator is a node of a [logical graph](#logical-graph).
-An operator performs a certain operation, which is usually executed by a [function](#function).
-Sources and sinks are special operators for data ingestion and data egress.
+An example is the map operator, which is a 1-input/1-output stream that transforms the input records with a user-provided function.
+[Sources](#source) and [sinks](#sink) are special operators for data ingestion and data egress.

 #### Operator Chain